 You can learn a little bit more about my ethos below:

 Each workshop finishes with a cup of tea, as this is a great way to soothe vocal muscles that have been working hard.
 We don’t take any photographs or recordings so that everyone can feel relaxed.

 I’ve created some exercises and short videos that you can also follow from home in the following pages:

-If you are looking for more materials to assist in promoting health through singing, NHS Highland are currently working with a Glasgow based charity called the Cheyne Gang. they offer free weekly activities and breathing exercises online.
-More information can be found here.
+If you are looking for more materials to assist in promoting health through singing, NHS Highland are currently working with a Glasgow based charity called the Cheyne Gang.
+They offer free weekly activities and breathing exercises online.